 I did not really use the metro that often, as all the sites I was seeing are in close proximity to each other.
 Walking between them was not only easy, but interesting as there are just so many bits of ruins here, there and everywhere.
 For more detailed information, the terms and conditions, etc., visit the Roma Pass website.

 And the best companion to the Roma Pass?
-For anyone wanting an in depth guide to the archaeology of Rome, one that will tell you just what all those bits of ruins are (or were), I highly recommend the Oxford Archaeological Guide to Rome by Amanda Claridge (available on both Amazon.com and Amazon.co.uk).
+For anyone wanting an in depth guide to the archaeology of Rome, one that will tell you just what all those bits of ruins are (or were), I highly recommend the Oxford Archaeological Guide to Rome by Amanda Claridge (Read a review, but the book is available on both Amazon.com and Amazon.co.uk).

 Links to other articles posts about my recent trip to Rome: